boundlesslifelab/boundlesslifelab.github.io/index.md

 ---
 layout: page
-title: Goal-Setting Workshop: From Intention to Impact
+title: Goal-Setting Workshop - From Intention to Impact

 ---

 # Goal-Setting Workshop: From Intention to Impact